V-Madduri/V-Madduri/README.md

 Rising junior studying Computer Science at The University of Texas at Austin.
 I've spent the last year deep in systems work — OS internals, filesystems, virtual memory — and I'm currently building out new projects while actively looking for SWE internship opportunities.

-Tech Stack: Java, Python, C, XCode, HTMl, CSS, R Code
+Tech Stack: Java, Python, C, XCode, HTMl, CSS, R Code, Javascript

 Some of the projects I have are linked down below!
 Projects: